scientific-python/specs/core-projects/_index.md

 The script will ask you a few questions and then create a new file appropriately named with a basic template for you to check and complete.

-The SSC should also update the gallery above.
+The Steering Committee should also update the gallery above.

 ## How do you remove a member?

-If a Core Project no longer wishes to participate or if the SSC decides to remove a Core Project, then the project registration file should be deleted, the project should be removed from the gallery above, and all occurrence of that Core Project in the `endorsed-by` field of a SPEC header should be deleted.
+If a Core Project no longer wishes to participate or if the Steering Committee decides to remove a Core Project, then the project registration file should be deleted, the project should be removed from the gallery above, and all occurrence of that Core Project in the `endorsed-by` field of a SPEC header should be deleted.